DCC-EX/dcc-ex.github.io/docs/index.rst

       - The in-built scripting language for automating your model railroad
     * - |EX-WT-LOGO-SMALL|
       - |EX-TT-LOGO-SMALL|
-      - |EX-DCCI-LOGO-SMALL|
+      - |EX-IO-LOGO-SMALL|
     * - A simple web based throttle for your command station
       - A separate stepper based turntable controller
+      - Use additional microcontrollers to expand I/O port capability
+    * - |EX-DCCI-LOGO-SMALL|
+      -
+      -
-      - A separate DCC packet sniffing tool
+    * - A separate DCC packet sniffing tool
+      -
+      -

 .. list-table::
     :widths: 50 50